TODAYÕS FRAGILE BODIES

 SYMPTOMS OF FRAGILITY

-Other symptoms of fragility may be the birth of a defective child, or development of autism, ADD or other problems in a supposedly healthy child.
+2. Giving birth of an autistic or developmentally delayed child.
 This is now occurring daily in thousands, or perhaps millions of children all over the world.

 CAN THE BODY AND MIND COMPENSATE FOR FRAGILITY?